StevenH237/Synchrony-PowerSettings/doc/settings.md

 ¹ Either `flags` or `presets` is required.

+## `component`
+The component setting lets the player select a component from a limited subset of components.

+The setting's base type is `text`.
+The text returned is the selected component's `name`.

+It takes the following options, in addition to global options:

+* `filter`: Has different meanings depending on the type of its value:
+  * `nil`: The list of allowed components is unfiltered; any component may be selected.
+  * `string`: The list of allowed components is filtered to those that start with this string.
+  * `table`: The list of allowed components is filtered only to specified components that actually exist.
+  * `function(table):bool`: All components are passed into this function one at a time; the components for which the function returns true are the components that may be selected.

 ## `entity`
 The entity setting lets the player select an entity from a limited subset of entities.